 -

-Arrange the pieces on a baking tray covered with parchment paper.
+Arrange the pieces on a baking sheet lined with parchment paper.

 -

-To prepare the miso marinade: In a bowl, combine the white miso paste, maple syrup, sesame oil, garlic, soy sauce and rice vinegar.
+Preparing the miso marinade: In a bowl, mix the white miso paste, maple syrup, sesame oil, garlic, soy sauce, and rice vinegar.

 -